 When your child has their hands full, they may be tempted to carry something in their mouth.
 For example, your teenage daughter might be tempted to hold her purse strap by her teeth while carrying groceries.

 Most glass bottles contain adult beverages.
 However, some brands offer pop or fruit juice in glass bottles.
 If this is the case, you’ll want to make sure your child doesn’t open bottles with their teeth.
 The metal caps can scrape tooth enamel, increasing your child’s risk for tooth decay.
 Over time, will weaken from being used to open things.

 If you think a paper cut on your finger is painful, just imagine slicing your gums.
 Don’t let your child use their teeth to open envelopes, bags, or similar items.
 Opening things with their teeth also increases their risk of accidentally swallowing pieces of plastic.

-Our Grand Rapids pediatric dental team is dedicated to helping your child form healthy oral habits that will last a lifetime.
+Dr. Brett & Dr. Grady and their team are dedicated to helping your child form healthy oral habits that will last a lifetime.
 To schedule an appointment with our Grand Rapids pediatric dentist, call Mitten Kids Dentistry at (616) 942-9840.